Achensee Steam Cog Railway, Tyrol, AUSTRIA

 The International Committee for the Conservation of Industrial Heritage (TICCIH) and the International Council on Monuments and Sites (ICOMOS), among others, gave their support to the campaign to preserve the Achensee Steam Cog Railway, which engages local associations and volunteers.
 ICOMOS Austria, as part of ICOMOS, member of the European Heritage Alliance, nominated the Achensee Steam Cog Railway to the 7 Most Endangered Programme 2021.

-The Advisory Panel of the 7 Most Endangered Programme commented: “In spite of painstaking maintenance over the past 131 years – keeping the complete technical ensemble in a perfect state of conservation, thus greatly contributing to its authenticity and making it one of the important tourist attractions in the Province of Tyrol – the very survival of the Achensee Steam Cog Railway is presently in danger.
+The Board of Europa Nostra, on the basis of the opinion expressed by the Advisory Panel of the 7 Most Endangered Programme, commented: “In spite of painstaking maintenance over the past 131 years – keeping the complete technical ensemble in a perfect state of conservation, thus greatly contributing to its authenticity and making it one of the important tourist attractions in the Province of Tyrol – the very survival of the Achensee Steam Cog Railway is presently in danger.
 The much needed investments for the railway track’s maintenance, which the local government agreed to finance, did not materialise and regular train-traffic had to be stopped.
 We hope that possible renegotiations of the funding problems could bear fruit.
 The public support for saving the railway is growing, not only by the Achensee Support Association’s activities but also the enthusiastic volunteers who run the line single-handedly.”